apache/nuttx/configs/ea3131/README.txt

 Where <subdir> is one of the following:

+  nsh:
+    Configures the NuttShell (nsh) located at examples/nsh.
+The Configuration enables only the serial NSH interface.

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.
 By default, this project assumes that you are